How Much Does Offering A 401(k) Cost An Employer? Pricing And Fees

 - approving loans and distributions

-The more complicated the plan design, the higher the administration fees may be, but you will generally see costs ranging from $750 a year to $3,000.
-In addition to this 401(k) cost, you’ll pay what’s known as a per-participant fee that will be somewhere in the range of $15 to $60 a year for each person enrolled..
+The more complicated the plan design, the higher the 401(k) fees for administration may be, but you will generally see costs ranging from $750 a year to $3,000.
+In addition to this 401(k) cost, you’ll pay what’s known as a per-participant fee that will be somewhere in the range of $15 to $60 a year for each person enrolled.

 401(k) Matching Costs

 First, it can make your plan more attractive to new and existing employees.
-Since 82% of employers that provide a traditional 401(k) offer a match, this feature can help ensure workers see your benefit as competitive.
-Just be sure the match is also on par with what other companies are offering.
-For example, last year, Vanguard reported the average match was 4.5%.
+Since most employers that provide a traditional 401(k) offer a match, this feature can help ensure workers see your benefit as competitive.
+Just be sure the match is also on par with what other companies are offering, which is typically between 4% and 6% of pay.

 Also, a safe harbor match will eliminate the need for non-discrimination compliance testing.
 There are 4 different types of safe harbor 401K(k) plan designs: